dianashk/geocodejson-spec/draft/README.md

     // TODO: make a clean list of common cases, plus make clear that the list
     // isn't meant to be closed.
     "type": "house",

+    // REQUIRED.
+Name of dataset from which the place was originally sourced.
+Possible values
+    // can be, but not limitted to: "osm", "geonames", "openaddresses".
+    "source": "osm",

     // OPTIONAL.
 Result accuracy, in meters.
 For reverse search indicates distance from specified location.
     "accuracy": 20,